bahrus/be-observant/README.md

 </mood-stone>
 ```

-In other words, in this example, the *mood-stone*'s "isHappy" property will be set if either checkbox is checked.
+In other words, in this example, the *mood-stone*'s "isHappy" property will be set only if both checkboxes are checked.

 The number of things we can observe is limited only by when the developer tires of typing the word "and".